Cable rip cord: what, why and how? We listed its five benefits!

 – Keeps the installer’s hands safe.
 The less you need to use a knife when working with cables, the lower the risk of injury.

-3. Clean finish: The peeling strip is designed to cut the cable sheath precisely at the desired location, enabling a straight and clean cut in the sheath.
+3. Clean finish: The rip cord is designed to cut the cable sheath precisely at the desired location, enabling a straight and clean cut in the sheath.
 This also makes the following tasks, such as fitting the connectors, easier.

-4. Reducing the need for tools: The peeling strip reduces the need for special tools such as cable strippers.
+4. Reducing the need for tools: The rip cord reduces the need for special tools such as cable strippers.
 This can reduce both costs and tool wear.

-5. Versatile: The peeling strip works in a variety of cables and environments, making it useful in a wide range of cabling projects.
+5. Versatile: The rip cord works in a variety of cables and environments, making it useful in a wide range of cabling projects.

 Did you know that all Reka by Nexans products have the Key Flag as a symbol of Finnish work?